unisonweb/unison/unison-src/transcripts/errors/unison-hide-all-errors-out.output.md

 ### Transcript parser hidden errors

-An error in a hide:all block should not be hidden.
+When an error is encountered in a `unison:hide:all` block then the transcript parser should print the stanza and surface a helpful message.